Real Estate Mauritius · Westimmo

 Legal & administrative support

-EDB application via the NELS platform
+EDB application filing via the NELS platform

-Coordination with notary and local bank
+Coordination with the notary and local bank

-85% MUR / 15% hard currency compliance (Dec.
+Compliance with the 85% MUR / 15% foreign currency rule (Dec.
 2024)

-Residence permit application where eligible
+Residence permit application if eligible

-Ongoing management & optimisation
+Ongoing support & optimization

 Short-term or long-term rental management

-Planning ahead for 10% transfer tax (July 2026)
+Planning ahead for the 10% transfer tax increase (July 2026)

-Permit renewal assistance
+Permit renewal support

-Average turnaround: 1 to 2 weeks
+Average timeframe: 1 to 2 weeks

 Viewings arranged within 48 hours